Th0rOnDoR/MiddleEarthServerMC/README.md

 # How To Install

-Clone this repo first, the map is store on Gdrive so you need to download it too [MiddleEarth](https://drive.google.com/file/d/19xWdBiw1Pz7J-x5GaP2rHMHu-n_PARqT/view?usp=sharing) is the MiddleEarth part, you need to unzip it and place all the .mca files in world/MiddleEarth(Forge) or world/DIM100 (Mohist)
+Clone this repo first, the map is store on Gdrive so you need to download it too [MiddleEarth]() is the MiddleEarth part, you need to unzip it and place all the .mca files in world/MiddleEarth(Forge) or world/DIM100 (Mohist)

-# How To Use (This is currently WIP)
+TODO

-To run the forge server, you should start the forge.jar file.
+# How To Use

 To run the forge server, you should start the Mohist.jar file